Brief history of Norges Bank

-A new law of 24 May 1985 on Norges Bank and the monetary system (the Central Bank Act) entered into force on 9 September 1985.
+A new Act of 24 May 1985 on Norges Bank and the monetary system etc. (the Norges Bank Act) entered into force on 9 September 1985.
 The bank ceased to be a limited company and became a separate legal entity owned by the state.

 Bankplassen 2, Norges Bank's

 On 11 May the krone was devalued by 9.2 per cent.